 Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
-For more information, including additional steps you can take in response, please see the additional information provided in the following pages.
+As a precaution, Blackbaud is offering you a complimentary membership to Identity Monitoring and Fraud Resolution services for two years.
+This product provides you with identity detection and resolution of identity theft.
+These services are completely free to you and enrolling in this program will not hurt your credit score.
+For more information on the Identity Monitoring and Fraud Resolution services, including instructions on how to activate your complimentary two-year membership, as well as some additional steps you can take in response, please see the additional information provided in the following pages.